 An exception to this is in the evening and after dark.
 Tigers hunt at night and the reserve is part of their territory, so we recommend that you do not put yourself at risk by being outdoors at these times.

 During your stay on the Green Life reserve there is a good chance you will see wild orangutans but we cannot guarantee it.
-Volunteers may want to visit the orangutan rescue station in Bukit Lawang.
-While we recognise the value of their work, we do not promote this organisation as we are opposed to it as an attraction.
+Visitors of project may want to visit the orangutan rescue station in Bukit Lawang.
+While we recognise the value of their work, we do not promote this organisation, as we are opposed to it as an attraction.
 We believe that the regular feeding and human contact disturbs the natural behaviour of orangutans and prevents their full return to the wild.
 It also exposes them to human diseases.

 The Green Life project is committed to the preservation of the rainforest in its natural state and seeks to minimise any disturbance to wildlife.
 We ask you to follow these basic rules: